qiboteam/qibo/doc/source/qibo.rst

 Components
 ==========

-The Qibo package comes with the following modules:
+The QIBO package comes with the following modules:

 * Models_
 * Gates_